eaglelab-zju/NOS/README.md

 # for dataset `nos-raw` and `rico`, you should repeat the above steps twice
 ```

-- finally, the workspace will be:
+- finally, the `NOSI` workspace will be:

 ```sh
 .